BeAnotherLab/The-Machine-to-be-Another/README.md

 Running the software
 =========================
-First you need to install the [!oculus runtime 0.4.4](https://developer.oculus.com/downloads/pc/0.4.4-beta/Oculus_Runtime_for_Windows/) and if you're using a PS3 camera, you'll need to buy the [!CLeye PS3 driver](https://codelaboratories.com/downloads/) for the classic setup, you need to install the [!arduino driver](https://www.arduino.cc/en/guide/windows#toc4) if you don't have already
+First you need to install the [oculus runtime 0.4.4](https://developer.oculus.com/downloads/pc/0.4.4-beta/Oculus_Runtime_for_Windows/) and if you're using a PS3 camera, you'll need to buy the [CLeye PS3 driver](https://codelaboratories.com/downloads/) for the classic setup, you need to install the [arduino driver](https://www.arduino.cc/en/guide/windows#toc4) if you don't have already

 To run the software for the first time, rename the file `settingsexample` in bin/data to `settings.xml` then open it with a text editor.